Consumer Overview of Carvedilol Carvedilol is a medication that helps your heart work better and controls your blood pressure. Doctors prescribe it to treat high blood pressure and heart failure, which is when your heart doesn't pump blood as well as it should. This medicine belongs to a group of dr

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with carvedilol:
+Check interactions with Carvedilol:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.